Artist imbues modern cityscapes with ancient flavor

 By Dengzhangyu (China Daily)

-Ink paintings by Xu Xi feature the night of Manhattan .
+Ink paintings by Xu Xi feature an ancient town in western Hunan province.
 Provided to China Daily